wuespace/wuespace-telegram-reminder-bot/README.md

 The bot is now active and will send reminders as configured in the `index.js` file.

+## Updating reminders

+You can set up the reminders in the `reminders.js` file.
+It consists of an array of objects that each contain a `cron` field (the CRON expression) and a `message` field (the message that gets sent on the CRON schedule).

+Update the file (you can use [the web tool CronTab](https://crontab.guru/) to build your CRON expression) and set the message that should get sent.
+After that, just run `npm run deploy:restart` and the new reminder gets used.

 ## Development Environment

 Essentially the same as the deployment workflow (clone the repo, install dependencies with `npm ci`, create the `.env` and insert the `TELEGRAM_TOKEN`).
 But instead of running `npm run deploy`, use `npm start` during development for easier debugging capabilities.